MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ms.topic: overview
 ms.date: 05/24/2022
 ---
-# Teams Toolkit Overview
+# Microsoft Teams Toolkit Overview

+> [!IMPORTANT]
+>
+> Teams Toolkit isn't supported in Government Community Cloud (GCC) and GCC-High environments.

-Microsoft Teams Toolkit makes it simple to get started with app development for Microsoft Teams using Microsoft Visual Studio Code.
+Teams Toolkit makes it simple to get started with app development for Microsoft Teams using Microsoft Visual Studio Code.

 * Start with a project template for common custom app built for your org (LOB app) scenarios or from a sample.
 * Save setup time with automated app registration and configuration.